anmpog/personal-site-astro/src/blog/build-a-spotify-widget-pt-2.md

 This walkthrough assumes you have a Spotify account – after all, if you didn't, why would you be trying to make your Spotify data publicly visible?
 I also make use of an API client to get a refresh token from Spotify.
 In my case, I use the [Bruno API client](https://www.usebruno.com/), but you can use any client you want, or even just `curl` from the command line if you like.
 I like using an API client because it simplifies the process for requesting an access token and a refresh token, which makes our lives easier as developers!

+I built this mini-application after I had built and deployed a static website to Netlify, so I also decided to make use of APIs provided by Netlify in order to make this work.
+If you are using a different hosting platform, you will have to determine if your platform provides similar APIs to those provided by Netlify.
+This article will walk through the process of retrieving access tokens for Spotify, but the architectural choices I made may not pertain to you!

 ## How Our Application Will Work

 In this case, the refresh token that we will get back from the Spotify authentication and authorization handshake is long-lived.
 To my knowledge, it won't automatically expire due to a time limit.
 To me, it felt like environment variables would be a good fit for storing a token that we don't expect to expire.
 Netlify provides a convenient API for storing and consuming [environment variables](https://docs.netlify.com/build/configure-builds/environment-variables/), which is another argument in favor of using an environment variable to store our refresh token.

 Access tokens, on the other hand, are _not_ long-lived.
 The ones we get from Spotify expire every hour.
-In a more robust (read: professional) application, you would store this access token in some way and check if it was expired before issuing requests to the protected resources trying to access.
-If the token is not expired, you can fire the request immediately to the API, but if the token is expired, you use the refresh token to get another access token, and then use the new access token as you would expect.
-In one case, you save yourself an additional request to the refresh token endpoint.
+In a more robust (read: professional) application, you would store this access token in some way and check if it was expired before issuing requests to the protected resources we are trying to access.
+If the access token is not expired, you can fire the request immediately to the API.
+If the access token is expired, you use the refresh token to get another access token, and then use this new access token as you would expect.
+In the case of an unexpired access token, you save yourself an additional request to the refresh token endpoint.

-We must consider the limitations of serverless functions.
-Netlify’s serverless functions don’t keep state reliably, so while we could theoretically cache access tokens briefly to save ourselves some requests to the refresh token endpoint, cold starts mean we should expect to request new access tokens frequently anyway.
+This brings us to one of the key limitations of serverless functions: Netlify’s serverless functions do not keep state reliably, so while we could theoretically cache access tokens briefly to save ourselves some requests to the refresh token endpoint, cold starts mean we should expect to request new access tokens frequently anyway.

 With those considerations in mind, it is most straightforward to use the refresh token endpoint to obtain a new access token every time we want to access the Spotify API.
 While this means that we are _always_ making at least two requests when we are trying to get data from a Spotify API endpoint, I can live with that because it doesn't cause any significant problems.
-While it adds some latency and makes the UX a little sluggish, that's a tradeoff I'm comfortable with given the nature of how I'm using this application.
-My personal site gets little traffic, and I have also implemented a caching strategy that should help reduce the number of times I'm actually issuing requests to Spotify.
+While this will add some latency and makes the UX a little sluggish, that's a tradeoff I'm comfortable with given the nature of how I'm using this application.
+My personal site gets little traffic, and I have also implemented a HTTP caching strategy that helps reduce the number of times I'm actually issuing requests to Spotify.

 ## Registering An App on Spotify